Electronic-Waste/Electronic-Waste/README.md

     <a href="https://github.com/Electronic-Waste"><img src="/github-metrics.svg" alt="metrics"></a>
 </p>

 This is Electronic-Waste😎, aka. **Shao Wang**, a freshman graduate 🧑‍🎓 at SJTU majoring in Computer Science.

+Currently, I'm pursuing CS PhD opportunities in North America for 27fall, with a research focus on **Machine Learning System**.

-I'm an enthusiast for the open-source community, serving as:
+I'm also an enthusiast for the open-source community, serving as:

 - Maintainer of [SJTU-SE](https://github.com/SJTU-SE): An unofficial organization for the School of Software Engineering, Shanghai Jiao Tong University.